 C2.2 Determine what needs to be added to or subtracted from addition and subtraction expressions to make them equivalent.

 Two numeric expressions are not equivalent when they represent different quantities.
-In a number sentence, the equal sign with a slash through it (≠) is a symbol that represents this non-equivalence or two different quantities.
+In a number sentence, the equal sign with a slash through it (≠) is a symbol that represents this non-equivalence of two different quantities.

 Note